| Internet-Draft | Mission Harness | August 2026 |

 subagent_continued, human_review_completed, egress_downgraded,

-or mission_state_stale. event_type
+egress_refused, mission_superseded, or mission_state_stale.

-records the outcome, so the two are orthogonal.¶
+decision member records the outcome, so the two are orthogonal.¶

 mission:REQUIRED.
 Object containing id, issuer, and, when known,